The Saint (1997)

 Producer: S Lakshman Kumar

-Super-human Indian police offer takes on a drug ring while preparing for marriage.
+Super-human Indian police officer takes on a drug ring while preparing for marriage.

 If Michael Bay, Spike Jonze, Nora Ephron, and Roberto Benigni made a film together but never spoke, it would be Singam II.
 It is alternatively action, comedy, romance, and musical.
 The action is ridiculous by American film standards, but no less believable.
 The comedy and romance are both braod but enjoyable.
 And the musical sequences are loads of fun.

 Singam II is copyrighted.
-It is available on DVD and via streaming.
+It is available on DVD.

 The Sinister Urge (1960)